Tips for Creating a Dropshipping Strategy When Selling on eBay

-Monitor Stocking Issues By Whatever Means Available
+Monitor Stocking Issues

 It is much more critically important that you monitor stocking issues when selling on eBay than it is when selling via other direct marketing channels.
 Coordinate with your supplier(s) using whatever means is/are available to you, but do not leave fulfillment times and availability exclusively to your supplier. eBay sales are contracts and there is no allowance for “backorder” or “order cancellation due to unavailability” situations.

 Once someone buys an item, you are expected to deliver it promptly, or you may be slapped with a seller nonperformance violation—a process that buyers can start a mere ten days after the close of an auction if they haven't yet received their order.
 Just a few of these (generally in numbers that you can count on one hand, though it depends on sales volume) and eBay will close you down as a seller for good.

 On eBay, your sales and your ability to make them both depend on your feedback score—a score that is given to you as the initial contact, not as your supplier.
 If your customer has a return or exchange issue and isn't satisfied with the process, it will come down on your head as a seller in a very public way—and will negatively affect future sales.

 For this reason, you may find it absolutely necessary as an eBay seller to mediate in return and exchange issues after fulfillment in ways that are not necessary when selling using other avenues.